-- Title : Lets you name or rename the segment.
+- Title : Name the segment.

 - Description : Provide a description for the segment.
-You must provide a description if you want to share the segment.

 - Tags : Tag the segment you are creating by picking from a list of existing tags or creating a new tag.

 - Definitions : This is where you build and configure segments , add rules, and nest and sequence containers.
-Allows you to provide a description for the new segment by selecting the container and dragging and dropping dimensions, segments, or metrics into the definition.

 - Show : (Top Container selector.)
 Lets you select the top-level container ( Visitor, Visit, Hit).
 The default top-level container is the Hit container.